 \subsubsection{Instrumental Effects}

 During image simulation, we apply a PSF, which smears out light that hits the telescope.
-This is especially important for point source objects, whose appearance are highly affected by the PSF.
+This is especially important for point-source objects, whose appearance is highly affected by the PSF.
 We use a library of empirically constructed PSF maps for HST's Wide Field Camera 3 (WFC3) UVIS detector that account for variations in focus and location on the chip \citep{stsci_PSFs}\footnote{\url{https://www.stsci.edu/hst/instrumentation/wfc3/data-analysis/psf}}.
 Our image simulations also include background noise, using a model that accounts for CCD noise, read noise, sky background, and exposure time.

 We also model the dithering effect from HST observations to account for the changes it introduces to the effective PSF and noise profile.
 When dithering, an observation is split into multiple exposures, where each pointing is slightly offset from the others.
-Then, images are re-combined using a drizzling algorithm, which accounts for the offsets.
+Then, images are recombined using a drizzling algorithm, which accounts for the offsets.
 To match the dither strategy of the HST observations from \citetalias{STRIDES}, we generate two dither images offset by 0.5$\arcsec$ in each direction.
 We then simulate the drizzling effect using the simulation described in \citet{Wagner_Carena_2023}, with a final resolution of 0.04$\arcsec$/pixel, chosen to match the strategy applied in \citetalias{STRIDES}.